rrliu/elburrito.dev/content/posts/books-i-read-2020.md

 - Cixin Liu, `The Three-Body Problem`
 - Cixin Liu, `The Dark Forest`
 - Christopher Browning, `Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland`
+- Ronen Bergman, `Rise and Kill First: The Secret History of Israel's Targeted Assassinations`